 Who can have relationship issues?

-Besides having relationship issues with a partner, people can also have relationship issues with family members, co-workers, friends, church members, bosses, neighbors, etc. People with issues in their relationship might look for marriage counseling and want to talk to a couple’s therapist.
-Pre-nuptial couples also look for pre-marital counseling.
+Besides having relationship issues with a partner, people can also have relationship issues with family members, co-workers, friends, church members, bosses, neighbors, etc. People with issues in their relationships might look for marriage counseling and want to talk to a couple’s therapist.
+Pre-nuptial couples may benefit from pre-marital counseling.

-Couples (before and after marriage) come to me when they have either exhausted their communication skills and still frustrated with where the relationship is, or are having issues of trust, intimacy, and need help (re) building the relationship they dream/want.
-I use Gottman therapy and other psychotherapy techniques.
+Couples (before and after marriage) come to me when they have either exhausted their communication skills and still frustrated with where the relationships are, or are having issues of trust, intimacy, and need help (re-)building the relationship they dream/want.
+I use Gottman therapy and other psychotherapy techniques when treating married couples.

 Signs and symptoms of relationship issues